SDB:Howto

 Even if using the shell sometimes seems easier, especially for you, please try to keep Linux beginners in mind and also explain how a problem can be solved with YaST2 or other tools.

-A good SDB article should describe every single step.
+A good SDB article should describe every single step or link to another article where the specific explanation is provided.
 So, don't write:

 In /etc/inittab, change the default runlevel to 3.